CrowdStrike/crimson-falcon/docs/AlertsApi.md

 > <DetectsapiResponseFields> patch_entities_alerts_v2(body)

+Deprecated: Please use version v3 of this endpoint.
 Perform actions on Alerts identified by composite ID(s) in request.
 Each action has a name and a description which describes what the action does.
 If a request adds and removes tag in a single request, the order of processing would be to remove tags before adding new ones in.

 ### Examples